YellowGTO/RL-Deminimizer/README.md

 Bring Rocket League to the front the moment a match starts.
 RL Deminimizer monitors the Rocket League log file and automatically restores the game window when a server reserves your slot or when loading begins.

+## Quick Start (Recommended - No Python required)

+Download the latest standalone Windows executable from the [Releases page](https://github.com/YellowGTO/RL-Deminimizer/releases/latest).

+1. Download `RL-Deminimizer.exe` (or the versioned file shown in the release).
+2. Run the executable directly — no installation needed.

 ## Features
 - Detects match start from the Rocket League `Launch.log` file.
 - Restores and focuses the Rocket League window if it's minimized.